pastagang/pastagang/paper/readme.md

 <br>

-From time to time "cursoroland" comments appear in jam.
+From time to time "cursorland" comments appear in jam.
 Little ascii-art landscapes like buildings, parks or just "chill-zones".
 Especially during times of working hours (in Europe), you will then sometimes see a few cursors chilling in asci chairs, just listening to the music going on.
 This creates a kind of co-working environment, where the shared music and visuals are grown while working on their respective non-pastagang projects.